Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * CPU, mouse wheel fingerprinting which needs to be fixed also within the OS (still open)
 * MAC address leakage - disable IPv6 (if not necessary/needed)
 * WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist) [there exist also for both several addons, workarounds to compile it without WebRTC support)
-* PopUps are (if not Canvas/JS related) not anymore possible, you see a permission dialog or can control this behaviour directly via Browser settings
+* PopUps are (if not Canvas/JS related) not anymore possible, you see a permission dialog or can control this behavior directly via Browser settings
 * [Audio fingerprint tests](https://github.com/worldveil/dejavu), [example](https://github.com/dpwe/audfprint).
 * ....

 **How to handle this?**

-Collection of device fingerprints from web clients (browser software) relies on the availability of JavaScript or similar client-side scripting language for the harvesting of a suitably large number of parameters.
+Collection of [device fingerprints](https://en.wikipedia.org/wiki/Device_fingerprint) from web clients (browser software) relies on the availability of JavaScript or similar client-side scripting language for the harvesting of a suitably large number of parameters.
 Overall this means if only one or a small of things are detectable it not automatically reveals your true identify, but all together is pretty dangerous.

 Some mentioned services & pages collect the results and store it offline, some even sell the results to 3rd-parties!
 I'm not responsible for this behavior, the list will add an indicator for services which doing it soon.